-In 1836, a pottery founded by François Boch and located in Mettlach, Germany, merged with another founded by Nicolas Villeroy to form the famous ceramic company called Villeroy & Boch (V&B).
-By the late 19th century V&B had seven factories, but the one at Mettlach, most famous and celebrated for its production of Chromolith (etched, incised) wares and became known by the name of the village.
-Mettlach.
+In 1836, a pottery company founded by François Boch and located in Mettlach, Germany, merged with another founded by Nicolas Villeroy to form the famous ceramic company called Villeroy & Boch (V&B).
+By the late 19th century V&B had seven factories, but the one at Mettlach, most famous and celebrated for its production of Chromolith (etched, incised) wares, became known by the name of the village: Mettlach.
 The Mettlach factory also produced wares using adapted techniques of high and low relief, PUG (printed under glaze), Phanolith, Cameo and hand-painted wares in the form of steins, plaques, vases, jardinières, table wares, and more.
-These wares were exhibited in the “Crystal Palace Exposition” in London in (1851) and “World Fairs” in Paris in 1878 and 1900 and Antwerp in 1885.
+These wares were exhibited in the “Crystal Palace Exposition” in London in 1851 and in the “World Fairs” in Paris in 1878 and 1900 and Antwerp in 1885.

 Since the remarkable gift by Robert D. and Colette D. Wilson in 2011, a number of exhibitions have been mounted primarily from this collection:

 - German Mettlach Ware (1850-1915) & Present-Day Translations (2013)

 - Artists of Mettlach (2018–2022)